bpesquet/bpesquet.github.io/content/teaching/projects.md

 The following projects are being used in some of my courses.

-- [pyfit](https://github.com/bpesquet/pyfit) is a minimalist neural networks library built on a tiny autodifferention engine.
+- [pyfit](https://github.com/bpesquet/pyfit) is a minimalist neural networks library built on a tiny autodifferentiation engine.

 - [WinForms architecture patterns](https://github.com/bpesquet/winforms-architecture-patterns) demonstrates several architectural patterns for building desktop applications.